Nordic Shamanism and Forest Therapy

 What is the award?
 Well, the whole game is about the Quest for the Holy Grail.
 A part of this game, at least when it comes to the Traditionalist School, is about the destruction of the One Ring, the Ring of Power, Sauron´s Ring.
 The opposite is of course the case when it comes to the Evolutionistic School.

 In my ebook, Philosophical Counseling with Tolkien, I claim that Sauron´s One Ring has two demonical movements which are seen in our culture of today: the movement into the ego (the will to power), and the movement out towards the others in ideology.
 Hereby the Truth, Beauty and Goodness of the Wholeness is reduced to power and ideology.
 The danger is the reductionism of modernity.

-On this "Grail Quest", or "Ringbaerer´s Quest", we will discriminate between base magic and higher magic.
+On the "Grail Quest", or "Ringbaerer´s Quest", we will discriminate between base magic and higher magic.

-For base magic (divination, shamanic journeys and healing) we will use some tools, such as Hallowquest cards and runes.
+For base magic (divination, shamanic journeys and healing) we will, as mentioned, use some tools, such as Hallowquest cards and runes.
 For higher magic we will use Meditation as an Art of Life.

 The whole thing is in other words paradoxical: we use tools of base magic in order to understand the delusional aspect of base magic, and in this way enter into higher magic.
 As I write in my book, Meditation as an art of life - a Basic Reader: